Contact Us

 2. Trapped ion qubits.
 In this approach, individual charged atoms are trapped with electromagnetic fields in a vacuum chamber.
 The quantum state of the qubit is defined by the internal energy states of the ion or the spin states of the electrons.
 Trapped ion qubits are highly accurate for quantum operations.
 They have relatively long coherence times (the time a qubit can maintain its quantum state), making them ideal candidates for complex quantum computing algorithms, such as Shor’s algorithm and Grover’s algorithm.
 These are stationary qubits: they generally aren’t used for quantum communication.

 3. Photonic qubits.
 At a high level, photonic qubits are individual photons: units of light.
-These qubits are particularly useful in entanglement-based communication, like Advanced Secure Communications.
-Photonic qubits are ideal for Advanced Secure Networks because classical networking infrastructure supports their use, they travel at the speed of light, and are less susceptible to decoherence.
+These qubits are particularly useful in entanglement-based communication, like Quantum Secure Communications.
+Photonic qubits are ideal for Quantum Secure Networks because classical networking infrastructure supports their use, they travel at the speed of light, and are less susceptible to decoherence.
 A photon becomes a qubit when it is encoded with quantum information.
 Encoding quantum information in photons typically involves defining certain properties of photons such as their polarization, phase, frequency, or path.
 Special devices are used to accomplish this.

 While classical bits and quantum bits each carry information in computing and communications applications, they are quite different in behavior.
 Qubits display many quantum properties, including entanglement, superposition, teleportation, and the no-cloning theorem.
 It is these properties of qubits that enable quantum technologies to outperform their classical counterparts.
-More about how qubits are used in advanced secure networks can be found in the on-demand webinar Qubits: Understanding Quantum Information.
+More about how qubits are used in quantum networks can be found in the on-demand webinar Qubits: Understanding Quantum Information.

 Entanglement